rolling-scopes-school/aws/aws-developer/08_integration_with_sql_database/task.md

 ## Penalties

-- **-50** - Serverless Framework used to create and deplot infrastructure
+- **-50** - Serverless Framework used to create and deploy infrastructure

 ## Description Template for PRs